 3- Clinical Experience: The clinical experience is a combination of clinician hours and DNP Project hours to total at least 1000 hours.
 Students in the CNS and NP clinical courses will be assigned clinical rotations in the Inland Empire (IE) region of Southern California (Riverside and San Bernardino Counties).
 The CNS and NP Program faculty members arrange all clinical rotations for students as required by the California Board of Registered Nursing Regulations (Sections 1484, h (11) of Division 14 of Title 16 of the California Code of Regulations).
 The CNS and NP clinical courses meet at least four (4) times per quarter face-to-face on campus and all exams are administered on campus.
 The NP Program skills courses meet weekly during the quarter that the skills course is scheduled.
 Attendance at each of the assigned labs is mandatory for students enrolled in the skills course.

 4- DNP Project: The DNP Project can be done in the workplace allowing students to collect evidence-based research data.

-Program Length3 years and 9 months full-time
+Program Length3 years and 9 months full-time; 5 years part-time

 Application DeadlinesThere are currently no published application deadlines.